Is All About Reading “Enough”?

 Explode the Code

-I decided to include a written phonics component in my first child's curriculum starting in the second half of kindergarten.
-I chose the Explode the Code series of workbooks and found a way to correlate them to what he had studied in AAR.
-This has been a fantastic way to reinforce the phonics concepts my child already has learned, practice writing answers to questions (and handwriting) as well as giving him something to do independently.
+I like to include a written phonics component in my children’s reading curriculum.
+I chose to use the Explode the Code series of workbooks and correlate them to what they have studied in AAR.
+This has been a fantastic way to reinforce the phonics concepts my children already have learned, practice writing answers to questions, practice handwriting, and give them something to do independently.

-Note: I have not always used ETC consistently.
-We have taken months off at a time before returning to it when I felt my kid was ready for more review.
-Again, I have used it primarily as a reinforcement of what he has ALREADY studied in AAR rather than to teach new concepts.
-(FYI Explode the Code is a phonics curriculum in and of itself with teacher books to go with it.
-I have never used it like this nor do I own any of the teacher guides.)
+Explode the Code is a phonics curriculum in and of itself with teacher books to go with it.
+I have never used it like this nor do I own any of the teacher guides.
 However, I find that the ETC workbooks are a great way for my kids to start off the school day with some independent work while I am working with a sibling.

 In Summary